Latest: Continuing impact of lockdown on loan offers

 An acceptable energy report must recommend the improvements being applied for.
 This report must be included with the application.

 To see if you already have an EPC for your property, or to search for EPC assessors in your area, check the Scottish EPC register.
-You can supply your EPC reference number when applying - you don't need to send us a paper copy.

 You'll also need to get an updated EPC after you've had the work done, and before we can issue loan funds.